crossgovernmentservices/csl-learninglocker-lrs-build/README.md

 # learninglocker-lrs-build
 Build for a Learning Record Store based on Learninglocker

-The LRS(Learning Record Store) learning locker has been deployed into the CSL VPC in AWS ;-) To access the site, just browse to either one of these endpoints:  https://52.16.182.58 or https://learninglocker-lrs-build-1.djsd123.cont.tutum.io/
+The LRS(Learning Record Store) learning locker has been deployed into the CSL VPC in AWS ;-) To access the site, just browse to [https://lrs.cstools.co.uk/]
-DNS resolution coming soon
 Note; The site is only accessible from AviationHouse.

 Workflow: